 The chronic inflammation associated with AS can cause damage to joints throughout the body.
 This can limit a person’s ability to move and their overall flexibility.

-Some people may also develop new bone growth in their spine that fuses portions together, further limiting their movement and flexibility.
+Some people may also develop new bone growth in their spine that fuses portions, further limiting their movement and flexibility.

 Inflammation in the eyes